 Background about the Campfire Site: In 2010, a Master Plan for the Campfire site at River Bend (purchased by Sacramento County Parks in 2008) was approved by the Sacramento County Board of Supervisors.
 District Rotary 5180 and Save Mart Supermarkets began raising funds to rehabilitate the camp.
 Over the past three years an outdoor amphitheater, new picnic tables, two shade structures, and walking trails have been built.

 Over the Summer of 2015 the Parkway Foundation partnered with the Sacramento County Office of Education (SCOE) to bring youth from Title I schools to the Campfire Site.
 398 students were served from different after school programs representing four districts and eight schools.
-Students were broken up into three groups and rotated into the three sessions that included a nature hike, observation of macro aquatic invertebrates, and a water ferry engineering design activity.
+Students were broken up into three groups and rotated into the three sessions that included a nature hike, observation of aquatic macroinvertebrates, and a water ferry engineering design activity.

 The Parkway Foundation is pleased to work with a wide range of partners to further develop this wonderful resource on the American River Parkway.